 Our conservation programme is based in the beautiful coastal region of Sainte Luce, surrounded by extremely rare and threatened fragments of littoral (coastal) forest.
 You will combine hands-on conservation fieldwork on endangered species including lemurs, reptiles and amphibians, with community initiatives and environmental education.

 The southern littoral forest in Sainte Luce is one of only three significant areas of this forest type remaining in Madagascar, having been reduced by over 90%.
-As the forest has both high biodiversity and a heavily reliant local population, the SEED Madagascar Conservation Programme works to integrate scientific research with community conservation to build knowledge and capacity for sustainable conservation efforts.
+As the forest has both high biodiversity and a heavily reliant local population, the SEED Madagascar Conservation Research Programme works to integrate scientific research with community conservation to build knowledge and capacity for sustainable conservation efforts.

 Currently research focuses on biodiversity, collecting data about species present, their distribution, density, behaviour and habitats.
 The data is then used to better manage forests, support the local community and protect the species concerned.
 Volunteers also run regular environmental education classes for local children, and assist with English teaching.
 View our reports and publications »